buhrmi/inertiax/readme.md

 > The **X** stands for eXperimental

 This is a fork of [Inertia](https://github.com/inertiajs/inertia) that adds additional features.
-These features are experimental in nature and are supposed to serve as proof-of-concept for the Inertia core team to demonstrate to them that they are possible (and usefull).
+These features are experimental in nature and are supposed to serve as proof-of-concept to demonstrate that they are possible and useful.

 Inertia X does not require any modifications to the backend adapters.
 However, the only currently supported fronted framework is Svelte 5 via the `inertiax-svelte` adapter.